 First week of classes

-Usually during the first day of the term there is an organizational meeting (see the Course Schedule for time and date, http://www.registrar.caltech.edu) where the lecturers and students decide the schedule for all the astronomy classes of the term.
+Usually during the first day of the term there is an organizational meeting at 9:00AM (see the Course Schedule for time and date, http://www.registrar.caltech.edu) where the lecturers and students decide the schedule for all the astronomy classes of the term.
 Be sure to attend, otherwise you might find that your Ay12X classes are scheduled at the same time that some of your other classes outside astronomy.

 Getting to know your professors

 As first year students, you are encouraged to meet your professors.
 To facilitate this the department pays for class lunches with the faculty members.
 All you have to do is is to talk to Gita Patel and organize it.
 Gita can tell you about the details (eg. maximum amount of money, how to get reimbursed, etc.)

 Thursday Donuts, Seminars, meeting people and free food

 On Thursdays, at 3:30pm, astro grad students get together in the Cahill 2nd floor kitchen for donuts, bagels and refreshments... if you're here, do join us and start getting to know the other students!